lysmarine/lysmarine_gen/README.md

 # Passwords

 Default passwords are set to 'changeme', which you are supposed to change.
-Default user name in login screens is basically 'user'.
+Default user name in login screens is 'user'.

 # Screenshots